aymeric-giraudet/svelte-algolia-instantsearch/README.md

 # svelte-algolia-instantsearch

-This is a Svelte component library for Algolia's InstantSearch.js.
+This library is a community-developed wrapper around [instantsearch.js](https://github.com/algolia/instantsearch) for Svelte.

-Connectors were used as a mean to map provided state to our Svelte components.

-Widgets markup were inspired by [react-instantsearch-hooks-web](https://github.com/algolia/react-instantsearch/tree/master/packages/react-instantsearch-hooks-web/src/ui), as well as some helpers were taken from [react-instantsearch-hooks](https://github.com/algolia/react-instantsearch/tree/master/packages/react-instantsearch-hooks)
+It is meant to be an equivalent of [react-instantsearch-hooks-web](https://github.com/algolia/instantsearch/tree/master/packages/react-instantsearch-hooks-web) for Svelte, exposing a similar API.

 ## Installation